The Coalition for Women's Health Equity's

 Dr. Yanira Cruz

-President & CEO of National Hispanic Council on Aging (NHCOA)
+President and CEO, National Hispanic Council on Aging (NHCOA)

 Dr. Cruz focuses on on public health, older adult and caregiver issues, increasing policy-maker and public understanding of the needs impacting vulnerable sectors of our society and encouraging the adoption of programs and policies that equitably serve everyone.
 To further these efforts, Dr. Cruz serves on the Board of Directors for Justice in Aging and is a member of the Leaders of Aging Organizations (LAO) collaborative – Eight of the nation’s leading aging-focused organizations have formed this unprecedented partnership to create a better public understanding of older adults’ needs and contributions to society — and subsequently to improve the lives of all people as they age.
 She is also a founding member of the Diverse Elders Coalition.
 Dr. Cruz was named one of the top 50 Influencers in Aging by Next Avenue.
 She holds an adjunct faculty appointment at The George Washington University School of Public Health.